carreuky/Quick-Movers/README.md

 Quick Movers is a website for a company moving and storage, specializing in all aspects of residential and commercial moves.

 web-Demo
-Here is a working demonstration of this Web page: carreuky.github.io/quick-movers/
+Here is a working demonstration of this [Web page](carreuky.github.io/quick-movers)

 The Site:
 Installation